FAQ / Troubleshooting

 - The services resolve schema from

-.
-If the resolved schema doesnât exist, they fallback topublic
+search_path, including quoted tokens and$user.
+If the resolved schema doesnât exist, they fallback topublic. - For explicit control, keep

-predictable per environment.
+search_pathpredictable per environment.

 âWhy do you quote identifiers?â